bryanc8776/sep11-freedom-project/tool/learning-log.md

 * I plan on watching more videos and trying to make a bigger project

 ### 12/16/24
+* I tried to make a border/field [here](https://jsbin.com/yeducegohe/edit?js) but decided to change to just a "floor"/lines in a new project

 <!--
 * Links you used today (websites, videos, etc)